 Blue nodded and said, “I sat and ate with you on the driftwood, with my hair wet and braided from the river.
 It is possible to recall,” said Blue, as she danced naked closer to him.
 “I was leaving the market with eyes raw from tears and tormented by the sky,” said Blue.
 "I wished to come with you."

 “That night we all dined on flesh and on each other,” said Yellow to Blue, who was now laying on the floor beneath Silver.

 The man in red went out of a large wooden door in the back of the room.
 Once outside, he sat down on a bench in the arcade and there he heard in the silence the sound of running water, and a flute in the distance.
 He began to breathe deeply.
 The song of leaves faintly being taken over by a woodwind.

 leading us to the gardens of babylon."

 Violet sensing the calm outside decided to stand and walked toward the back door following Red.
 She left the house and walked over to sit down with him on the bench.
 She turned to Red and said, “I’d really like to share a meal with you.”

-“The dew has been falling outside.
+“The rain has stopped falling outside.
 The ground is wet,” replied Red to Violet.

 Violet turned her hand up to Red and said, “Follow me.
 I’m following the smell of honey.”
 She started to smile.
 The man in red gave her his hand and they walked down the arcade.

 They found a naked boy in the garden out back carrying a tray of grapes under the heavy clouds.
-They sat and ate together and suddenly there, within the view of a moonlit forest she opened wide her mouth and took him, rosy faced under the olive trees.
-“Better than in a railway station,” she said while kissing his lips.
+They sat and ate together and suddenly there, within the view of a moonlit forest she opened wide her mouth and took him in, rosy faced under the olive trees.
+“Better here than in a marketplace,” she said while kissing his lips.

-“We have all been the subject of eyes golden and emerald green,” replied Red, removing Violet’s robe, revealing her naked skin.
+“We have all been the subject of eyes, golden and emerald,” replied Red, removing Violet’s robe from her shoulder, revealing her naked skin.